hnka/intro-to-graphql/README.md

 # intro-to-graphql

-Based on Stephen Grider Udemy Course: GraphQL with React: The Complete Developers Guide
+Based on Stephen Grider Udemy Course -> GraphQL with React: The Complete Developers Guide